-This past September, following a challenge put forth by Dean Gail Greenwell, the vestry of the Christ Church Cathedral, 318 East Fourth Street, downtown Cincinnati, took under consideration how best to acknowledge memorials to Confederate figures currently installed within its facility.
+This past September, following a challenge put forth by Dean Gail Greenwell, the cathedral vestry took under consideration how best to acknowledge memorials to Confederate figures currently installed within its facility.
 These figures include the stained glass window depiction of Confederate General Robert E. Lee and Bishop William Meade and a floor plaque in memory of Leonidas K. Polk’s consecration as bishop.

 Under the leadership of senior warden Don Lane and junior warden Julie Kline, the vestry determined that the most appropriate response needed to begin with an active period of discernment.
-Consequently, the vestry has scheduled a special educational forum on Sunday, January 7, at 11:45 a.m. with a twofold purpose.
-The first is to explore the contextual historical significance of these memorials and their impact on present day members of the cathedral community.
-The second is to exam the role of such political-national memorials within a worship space.
+Consequently, the vestry held a special educational forum and a Cathedral Conversation on Sundays, January 7 and 14, with a twofold purpose.
+The first was to explore the contextual historical significance of these memorials and their impact on present day members of the cathedral community.
+The second was to exam the role of such political-national memorials within a worship space.

-During this forum, Dr. Frank Rzeczkowski, visiting professor of history at Cincinnati’s Xavier University, and the Rev. Dr. William J. Danaher Jr., professor of theology, ethics and arts at Ecumenical Theological Seminary, will give both historical context and theological implications.
+During this forum, Dr. Frank Rzeczkowski, a professor of history at Cincinnati’s Xavier University, and the Rev. Dr. William J. Danaher Jr., a professor of theology, ethics and arts at Detroit’s Ecumenical Theological Seminary, gave historical context and theological implications.

-The vestry will follow this educational forum with a Cathedral Conversation on Sunday, January 14, also scheduled to begin at 11:45 a.m.
-During this follow-up meeting, the vestry will welcome input from members of the cathedral community on how it should address the memorials.
-The vestry will use this input, and other comments it has already received, to make a final determination regarding the status of the memorials.
+During the Cathedral Conversation, the vestry took input from members of the cathedral community on how it should address the memorials.
+The vestry is using this input, and other comments it has already received, to make a final determination regarding the status of the memorials.

 In addition, a vestry-appointed task force is considering how other institutions recognize heroes of the anti-slavery and racial justice movements and how the cathedral can do likewise.
 The task force has been asked to give special consideration to local abolitionists and those critical to the Underground Railroad.